Twentieth Anniversary Macintosh: Discontinuation

 Steve Jobs returned to Apple in 1997.
 In March 1998 he made sweeping changes, including scrapping the Newton MessagePad.
 It was at this time that the TAM was discontinued, and remaining stocks reduced to US$1,995.
-The timing itself was not conspicuous, most Apple computers only feature a 1-year production run, and the TAMs began in March 1997.
-However Jobs stated that he hated the TAM.
+The timing itself was not conspicuous, most Apple computers only feature a 1-year production run, and the TAM production run began in March 1997.
+However, Jobs stated that he hated the TAM.
 Dealers in the US ran out of stock within 14 days of the final price drop.

 Reception

-The TAM was criticized for being too pricey compared to other computers.
+The TAM was criticized for being too expensive compared to other computers.
 PC World placed the TAM as 25th in their "Worst Tech Products of All Time" feature in 2006, citing it as one of the priciest listed personal computer with played-out specs.

-Furthermore, Steve Jobs himself has also stated in 1997 that he hated the TAM.
+Furthermore, Steve Jobs reportedly disliked the TAM in 1997 before he re-joined Apple.

 Legacy

 While the Twentieth Anniversary Macintosh may not have been a well-known machine for its time, nor a big seller, it did have a lasting influence on personal computers.
 Jony Ive refined the original concept of the TAM.
 He then became director of the Industrial Design Group, in charge of designing later computers.
-Like the TAM, Apple's modern iMac, starting with the G5 model, uses a vertically mounted removable drive (i.e. SuperDrive) behind the screen.
-Even the removable trackpad has been replicated with Apple's Magic Trackpad.

-External power supplies were also used in later Apple computers such as the Power Mac G4 Cube and Mac Mini.
-Joint efforts with speaker manufacturers (originally Bose but later Harman Kardon) have become common for several Apple computers.
+The LCD-based all-in-one design was revisited with the iMac G4 (2002), while the iMac G5 (2004) re-introduced the vertically mounted internal components.
+The removable trackpad of the TAM also shares similarities with the Magic Trackpad.

 In popular culture

-Due to its unconventional design, the TAM has featured in numerous films and television series, including:
+Due to its unconventional design, the TAM has been featured in numerous films and television series, including: